ni/measurement-plugin-python/docs/README.md

 ### Create and Manage Python Measurement Package using poetry

 1. Setting up Poetry(One-time setup)
-    1. Make sure the system has the recommended python version is installed.
+    1. Make sure the system has the recommended python version installed.

-    2. Install `poetry` using the installation steps given in <https://python-poetry.org/docs/#installation>.
+    2. Install the `poetry` using the installation steps given in <https://python-poetry.org/docs/#installation>.

 2. Create a new python project and add NIMS Framework as a dependency to the project.